input-output-hk/partner-chains/docs/intro.md

 [documentation](https://github.com/IntersectMBO/cardano-db-sync/blob/master/doc/Readme.md) for
 further details.

 :warning: Please note that db-sync needs to be **fully synchronized**.
-Attempting to run a Partner Chain node with a db-sync instance that lags behind will result in consensus errors.
+Attempting to run a partner chain node with a db-sync instance that lags behind will result in consensus errors.
 The synchronization time depends on the network conditions and hardware characteristics but below are some approximations: